zboyle1/VirtuaPets/README.md

         - disable button when feilds are not filled

     ## profile
-        - make link to profile based on chosen user, not current user cookie
+        - ability to edit own profile
-        - uses a 'get' method to find user information

     ## extra
         - create chatboard